ineffectivecoder/LDAPtickler/README.md

                                                            account
     enableuser <username>                                  Enables a user
                                                            account
-    disableshadowcredential <username>                     Removes all shadow
-                                                           credentials from the
-                                                           account

 Supported LDAP Queries
     certpublishers             Returns all Certificate Publishers in the domain computers                  Lists all computer objects in the domain collectbh                  Runs SharpHound-style collectors and packages
-                               results into ZIP (use --collectors, --dry-run,
+                               results into ZIP (use --collectors, --null,
                                --output flags)
     constraineddelegation      Lists accounts configured for constrained
                                delegation